izsvenezie-virology/genin2/README.md

 ### *Q: Which genotypes are recognized by Genin2?*
 #### Answer:

 Genin2's prediction models are regularely updated to include relevant new genotypes.
 You can inspect the table on which predictions are based upon by opening the file [src/genin2/compositions.tsv](src/genin2/compositions.tsv).
-Generally speaking, we aim to support all epidemiologically relevant European genotypes, i.e., those observed in at least 3 occurences in at least 2 different coutnries.
+Generally speaking, we aim to support all epidemiologically relevant European genotypes, i.e., those observed in at least 3 occurences in at least 2 different countries.
+Additionally, as of version 2.1.0, subgenotypes of `EA-2024-DI` are also supported.

 ### *Q: What does "low quality" mean when a sequence is flagged as discarded?*
 #### Answer: